 Born and raised in Omaha, Chelsea graduated from Millard West High School in 2003 and earned her Master's in Criminology from the University of Nebraska-Omaha.

-Chelsea takes pride in having finished the Omaha half marathon and is actively training for another race.
-She also cherishes time spent with family, friends, and Colby, her black lab.
+Chelsea takes pride in having finished the Omaha and Lincoln half marathons.
+In addition to her love for running, she also cherishes time spent with family, friends, and Colby, her black lab.

 Gail leads the Mayor's grant writing team.
 Under her leadership, the City of Omaha has been awarded more than $284,000,000 in grant funds that help maintain city and community programs and provide needed tools and training to the city departments and employees.
 Through her work, Gail interacts with neighborhood and community groups to assess the needs of our community and match those needs with grant opportunities.